With impressive analytical skills, Jeff has a unique ability to simplify and resolve complex situations.

-Jeff has the ability to simplify very complex situations.
-He brings this talent to commercial debt restructuring matters, representing the key players in Chapter 11 business reorganizations.
-Jeff advises lenders and borrowers in working out problem loans, and navigates confidently through business bankruptcy cases and receiverships.
+He brings this talent to commercial debt restructuring matters, representing the key players in Chapter 11 reorganizations.
+Recognized as one of the Best Lawyers in America in his field, Jeff advises lenders and borrowers in working out problem loans, and navigates confidently through business bankruptcy cases and receiverships.

 Jeff handles debt restructuring and insolvency matters in the manufacturing, retail, real estate development, health care, hospitality and transportation industries, to name a few.
 His wide-ranging experience includes representing:

-He writes and lectures on a wide array of business bankruptcy and secured transactions issues, UCC Article 2A and UCC Article 9, and other important debtor-creditor topics.
+He writes and lectures on a wide array of business bankruptcy and secured transactions issues, commercial loan workouts, and other important debtor-creditor topics.

 When Skill Matters

-· When an impasse occurred with lender, navigated the client through a hotly-contested bankruptcy reorganization, convincing the court to approve our client's use of the lender's cash collateral, and ultimately confirming a Chapter 11 plan under which our client's business was sold as a going concern, maximizing recoveries for creditors, preserving all of its employees' jobs, and enabling the business to continue.
+•When an impasse occurred with lender, navigated the corporate client through a hotly-contested bankruptcy reorganization, convincing the court to approve our client's use of the lender's cash collateral, and ultimately confirming a Chapter 11 plan under which our client's business was sold as a going concern, maximizing recoveries for creditors, preserving all of its employees' jobs, and enabling the business to continue.

-•Negotiated a resolution for defaulted airplane loan allowing guarantors to purchase the loan for $13.5 million in cash, thereby paying bank the entire principal balance plus accrued interest.
+•Negotiated a resolution for defaulted airplane loan allowing guarantors to purchase the loan for $13.5 million in cash, thereby paying our bank client the entire principal balance plus accrued interest.

-•After replacing a national law firm, obtained judgment in favor of a regional bank and its mezzanine lender affiliate against a debtor/customer seeking $4.5 million in damages for alleged fraud, breach of fiduciary duty, civil conspiracy, and lender liability claims, and then successfully defended that ruling on appeal, totally vindicating both clients.
+•After replacing a national law firm, obtained summary judgment in favor of a regional bank and its mezzanine lender affiliate against a debtor/customer seeking $4.5 million in damages for alleged fraud, breach of fiduciary duty, civil conspiracy, and lender liability claims, and then successfully defended that ruling on appeal, totally vindicating both lender clients.

 Distinctions + Awards